John Gabriel Stedman: Stedman and slavery

 Stedman's attitude toward slaves and slavery has been the subject of scholarly debate.
 In spite of the abolitionist utility of the text, Stedman himself was far from an abolitionist.
 A defense of slavery runs throughout the text, emphasizing problems that would arise from sudden emancipation.
 In fact, Stedman believed that slavery was necessary in some form to continue allowing European nations to indulge their excessive desires for commodities such as tobacco and sugar.
+A seemingly pro-slavery attitude is espoused throughout much of his text.

 Stedman's relationship with the slave Joanna further complicates his views toward slavery.
-Stedman described their relationship as one "of romantic love rather than filial servitude," although Joanna's feelings on the relationship are unknown.
+Given Joanna's status as a enslaved woman and her young age at the time their relationship began, their relationship may be considered a form of "colonial sexual exploitation".
+Stedman described their relationship as one "of romantic love rather than filial servitude," although Joanna's feelings on the relationship are unknown - as is often the case with women of color who are said to have had consensual relationships with powerful white men, such as La Malinche and Sacagawea.

 The Narrative is also an ethnocentric text.
 Some critics argue that the book made Stedman seem like a much more consistent pro-slavery advocate than he intended.
 But Stedman's attitudes toward individual slaves did not coincide with his attitude toward the institution of slavery.
 His sympathy for the suffering slaves, expressed throughout the book, is consistently obfuscated by his opinion about slavery as an institution, which according to Werner Sollors was "complicated, its representation strongly affected by the revisions."